 1. The Facts Conversation.
-In discussions about COVID-19, this would encapsulate things like R0 or the anticipated impact of physical distancing on flattening the infection curve.
-This knowledge is critical for us as physicians.
-Given our own biases as physicians-in-training (perhaps including, among other things, our personality types, coping styles, and all the effort we’ve invested into amassing our medical knowledge), our go-to approach to uncertain or challenging situations is often to return to the facts.
-However, no matter how convincing the evidence may be, or how effective we are as communicators and teachers, facts alone are not enough to fully connect with listeners.
+In discussions about COVID-19, this would encapsulate concepts like R0 or the anticipated impact of physical distancing on reducing transmission.
+This knowledge is critical for us as future physicians.
+Given our own biases as physicians-in-training (perhaps including, among other things, our personality types, coping styles, and our training), our go-to approach to uncertain or challenging situations is often to return to the facts.
+However, no matter how convincing the evidence, facts alone are not enough to fully connect with listeners.

 Psychologist Jonathan Haidt describes this idea in his metaphor of the Elephant and the Rider.
-Although it may seem like the Rider, representing logic and reason, can control where the two end up, the Rider’s commands are worthless unless they’re directing the Elephant’s own efforts.
+Although it may seem like the Rider, representing logic and reason, can control where the two end up, the Rider’s commands are worthless unless they’re directing the Elephant (representing our emotions).
 If they are in opposition, the Elephant always wins out.
-How can we tap into the Elephant?

 2. The Feelings Conversation.
-More often than not, emotions are at the heart of difficult conversations and should not be framed out of the problem: If our partners’ feelings are negative or different from ours, we should not view them as barriers or as issues to resolve.
+More often than not, emotions are at the heart of difficult conversations and should not be excluded from the problem; if our partners’ feelings are negative or different from ours, we should not view them as barriers or as issues to resolve.
 Making space for and acknowledging emotions is critical to building a relationship that allows more meaningful connections.

 The first step is to recognize those emotions; we can make that easier by anticipating them ahead of time.
 The exact emotions evoked in a given situation depend on how that situation relates to the values we hold most dear.
 Sometimes what sounds like a factual question is actually an expression of emotion.
 For example, “How can this be happening?” may not necessarily be a question about coronavirus epidemiology, but rather an expression of worry or fear.

 It is equally important that you take stock of your own reactions in preparing for potentially difficult encounters with patients.
-Anticipating your own negative feelings–especially in light of how stressed you are or how many demands are being placed on you–may help you recognize these emotions and let them go in the interest of a more productive interaction.
-For example, you may find that the anxiety of patients who are not sick or the demands of patients who are mildly ill evoke in you feelings of annoyance, and even anger, when you are simultaneously seeing severely ill patients.
+Anticipating your own negative feelings may help you recognize these emotions and let them go to have more productive interactions.
+For example, you may find that the anxiety of patients who are not sick or are mildly ill evokes feelings of annoyance, and even anger when you are simultaneously caring for severely ill patients.
 These are perfectly normal reactions, but they will not lead to productive encounters.
 The important thing is to accept your feelings and try to let them go as you turn your attention to each particular patient.

 Many conversations around the coronavirus pandemic will involve delivering difficult or serious news.
-Here, we can apply several frameworks that we have learned in the clinical setting to the conversations we have with patients, as well as in the community with a non-clinical audience.
+Here, we can apply several frameworks to the conversations we have with patients, as well as in the community in a non-clinical setting.

 SPIKES is a mnemonic developed by oncologists for delivering bad or serious news.
-This approach to giving bad news is relevant in a pandemic, given the range of evoked emotions, including denial, fear, and altruism.
-Please review SPIKES below.
+The pandemic has obviously evoked a wide range of emotions, including denial, fear, and altruism, for which this framework is relevant.

 REMAP is a mnemonic developed to guide Goals of Care discussions.
-As medical students, we may be asked to care for patients with COVID-19 or to talk with family members of affected patients.
-Such encounters may involve Goals of Care discussions where REMAP would be most applicable.
+As medical students, we may be asked to care for patients with COVID-19 or to talk with family members of these patients, where REMAP would be highly applicable.
 REMAP can also be used outside of clinical settings to guide challenging conversations when expectations between two parties do not align.
 Can you envision a scenario where you could apply the REMAP framework?

 This activity from the NYT is an opportunity to play out a conversation with someone who holds different political views.
-Unrelated as it may seem, there is a reason why we recommend it.
-How might our frameworks compliment their approaches to conflict resolution?
+How might our frameworks complement their approaches to conflict resolution?